2010 Robert Bruss Real Estate Book Award

 Index

-Will Landlording Bring You Money and Happiness?
+• Will Landlording Bring You Money and Happiness?

-Being a landlord might sound appealing in theory—you find a decent tenant, collect a monthly rent check, and celebrate your good fortune.
-If only it were that simple.
 Before you start fantasizing about a multiunit building on Park Place, let’s look at what it takes to own and manage rental property, and how to decide whether a particular property is actually going to make you money.
 Along the way, we’ll share some helpful advice from other first-time landlords.

 Great Things About Being a Landlord

 Owning rental property offers both financial and lifestyle benefits.
 As Laura, a landlord with properties in Washington, Nevada, and Florida, says, “I like people and the feeling that I’m doing a good job.
 In fact, I have to be careful not to get too friendly—I have tenants in Florida with adorable kids, and I’m often tempted to volunteer to babysit, but have to remind myself to keep it all business.
-Of course, it’s also nice to earn money through my efforts, and to be able to take tax-deductible trips.
-I remember the first time I sold one of my rental properties, and made a nice profit on the sale; it made me very happy.”
+Of course, it’s also nice to earn money through my efforts and to be able to take tax-deductible trips.
+I remember the first time I sold one of my rental properties and made a nice profit on the sale; it made me very happy.”

 Below is an overview of the various benefits that Laura and other landlords enjoy.
 Try to remember these later, when you’re cursing the latest plumbing problem or fretting over how to fill a vacancy.

-Appreciation and wealth building
+Appreciation and Wealth Building

 If you hold onto your property long enough, it will almost certainly go up (“appreciate”) in value—eventually.
 Since World War II, real estate prices in America have risen an average of around 5% a year (with some nerve-wracking ups and downs in between).
 And even if the house’s value isn’t rising, renting it might allow you to build equity until you own it outright.
 Owning investment property is a great way to increase your net worth.